 More than 1,600 nursing hours and 90 nurses were dedicated to the Hurricane Harvey response.
 Nurse leaders and educators led the initiation of clinical operations and performed extraordinarily in helping the evacuees and their families.
 Nurses were emotionally and physically exhausted, but remained courteous and respectful despite working countless hours through the heavy rainfall to ensure quality care.
 The nurse educators set up the clinics within the first 24 hours of activation.

 It was a complex, well-organized response to a stressful emergency to ensure that all evacuees received quality care.
 During this event, we had three pregnant women who delivered healthy babies at University Health Women’s Health Services where our nurses assisted in the coordination of care.
 Nurses went to heroic lengths to secure medical supplies when there was a delay in receiving needed equipment from the city.

 Nurses prepared a standard list of supplies for the evacuees, which the San Antonio Metropolitan Health District provided.
 Two important processes were developed in collaboration with the RMOC team for patients needing dialysis and transporting patients with VIA, San Antonio’s public transportation system.
 Nurses even provided emotional comfort when evacuees heard they had lost a loved one or discovered that their homes or belongings had suffered excessive damage.

 The Maternal Transport team may be less than a year old, but it is a continuation of the University Health Women’s and Children’s Services that dates back more than 100 years.
-The Maternal Transport Team is the newest jewel at University Health System, providing high-risk pregnant patients with specialized, safe and quality care during ground and air transport throughout South Texas.
+The Maternal Transport Team is the newest jewel at University Health, providing high-risk pregnant patients with specialized, safe and quality care during ground and air transport throughout South Texas.